stscde/modbus-esp8266-solaredge-monitor/README.md

-# SolarEdge Modbus Monitor for ESP8266 tiss
+# SolarEdge Modbus Monitor for ESP8266

 This project builds a hardware monitor to show values from a SolarEdge inverter on an OLED 0.96" display.